MIchaelMainer/msgraph-sdk-dotnet-beta-howto/README.md

 <!-- TODO: Add this information to a slide. -->

-## Step 1.
+## Phase 1.
 Build the SDK generation tool

 We use the https://github.com/microsoftgraph/MSGraph-SDK-Code-Generator to generate our code files.
 It has a submodule called VIPR that loads the metadata into memory and parses out the relationships between metadata objects into an object model that is understood by the code generator and its templates.